chrisndirangu54/kyc-in-vpc/README.md

 3. search for `RankOne` and `RANK_ONE` in `cloudformation/*.yml` and add similar stack variables and container environment variables for your service
 4. add a block in `docker/nginx/entrypoint.sh` which takes the environment variables passed to the container via cloudformation, and builds the location template for your service

+### Building RankOne

+You'll need the SDK (Tradle team may know it as roc-face-linux.zip), and a license ROC.lic.
+Unzip the first, place ROC.lic and the Dockerfile in `docker/rankone/` in its root dir, and build.

+### Building TrueFace

+You'll need access to the base docker image `trueface/tf-spoof` and a `creds.json`.
+Place the latter in `docker/trueface-spoof/` and build with the Dockerfile there.

+### Building Nginx

+First, update `docker/nginx/entrypoint.sh`.
+Make sure it generates a `location` block for your image.
+Then build from the Dockerfile in that directory.

 ## Todo

 [Good video on ECS](https://www.youtube.com/watch?v=ncN47QMt7nw)